 The best ruins are the Roman and Islamic ones: the three remaining erect pillars of the Roman Temple of Hercules are the most prominent feature on the Citadel hill, whilst nearby are the low walls and columns of a Byzantine church.
-The path amongst the ruins terminates at the remains of the Umayyad Palace.
+The path among the ruins terminates at the remains of the Umayyad Palace.

 The Jordanian Archaeological Museum also sits atop the Citadel, and is one of the more impressive museums in the city.
 There are large amounts of pottery, coins, statues and other smaller remains on display from most periods of history, right back to the Paleolithic period.
 There are one or two exceptional exhibits, including burial sarcophagi, a Roman statue of Daedalus, and the Dead Sea Scrolls.